HOME Back to YOUR CHILD'S BEHAVIOUR FAQ page

 • tend not to have or not keep friends

-• may not have problems at school but when they do
+These children may not have problems at school but when they do this usually stems from

-• the child is extremely powerful within the family with a
+• the child is usually very powerful within the family with a strong will that may be overpowering

 Warwick is almost always successful but the speed/ease of change can (strangely) often be in reverse proportion to the difficulty because:-